shuup/shuup/doc/templates.rst

    folder: ``shoop/simple_cms/templates/`` where the path to the template file is ``shoop/simple_cms/page.jinja``.

-Other default template features such as user authentication, customer info, order history, registration and search etc. can be found in their own application templates under ``shoop/front/apps/``.
+Other default features such as user authentication, customer info, order history, registration and search etc. can be found in their own application templates under ``shoop/front/apps/``.
 Each app has it's own template folder containing application specific templates.